What’s a #TWIP?

 2 – Include keywords in your bio

 Twitter should also be used to support your search engine optimisation or SEO so, for example, links back to pages that are part of your SEO activity will help improve the performance of those pages.
 Your Twitter bio can also help with SEO: be sure to include at least one keyword in your bio that reflects your business.
 Keep the bio free of ‘corporate speak’.
 A few keywords deployed in an accurate way will help improve search visibility.
-Keep in mind search engines often display your 160-character Twitter bio in the links’ description on the results pages, so make your company description attention-grabbing.
+Keep in mind search engines often display your 160-character Twitter bio in the links’ description the results pages, so make your company description attention-grabbing.

 3 – Customise your appearance